-$$\lim{D \to \infty} \sigma{fixed}(p, D) = \lim{D \to \infty} \sigma{free}(p, D)$$ (6)
+$$\lim{D \to \infty} \sigma{fixed}(p, D) = \lim{D \to \infty} \sigma{free}(p, D) \tag{6}$$

-Finally, we point out that the entropy density $\sigma{free}(p, D)$ becomes independent of p in the limit $D \to \infty$ .
+Finally, we point out that the entropy density $\sigma{free}(p,D)$ becomes independent of p in the limit $D \to \infty$ .
 To see this, consider any fixed value of p in the limit $D \to \infty$ .
 De Bruijn lines effectively repel each other, because of the non-crossing condition, so they tend to spread out with roughly uniform spacing.
 The diameter of the tiling comprises pD line segments and must accommodate p de Bruijn lines of each family.
-The mean distance between lines therefore grows as D. Assuming random walk statistics of de Bruijn line meandering, the interval along a de Bruijn line between successive contacts with a neighbor in the same family grows proportionally to $D^2$ .
-The total number of contacts between de Bruijn line families, we expect $p^2$ such contacts.
-Each contact results in a loss of total entropy of order log 2.
-To see the impact on entropy density, compare the number of contacts $p^2$ with equation (1) for the total number of tiles.
-The loss of entropy density due to de Bruijn line contact falls off as $1/D^2$ , regardless of the value of p.
-In the limit of large D, the entire tiling becomes locally equivalent to a p = 1 tiling, with the entropy density determined entirely by the number of distinct de Bruijn line families, and the entropy density loses any dependence on p.
-We exploit this fact by considering only p = 1 tilings in the next section.
+The mean distance between lines therefore grows as p.
+Assuming random walk statistics of de Bruijn line meandering, the interval along a de Bruijn line between successive contacts with a neighbor in the same family grows proportionally to p.
+The total number of contacts between de Bruijn lines within a given family varies as $p^2/p$ .
+Among the set of all p de Bruijn line families, we expect p such contacts.
+Each contact results in a loss of total entropy of order log p.
+To see the impact on entropy density, compare the number of contacts p with equation (1) for the total number of tiles.
+The loss of entropy density due to de Bruijn line contact falls off as p regardless of the value of p.
+In the limit of large p the entire tiling becomes locally equivalent to a p=1 tiling, with the entropy density determined entirely by the number of distinct de Bruijn line families, and the entropy density loses any dependence on p.
+We exploit this fact by considering only p=1 tilings in the next section.

-Figure 2: Bootstrap method for constructing a D + 1 tiling from a D tiling.
+Figure 2: Bootstrap method for constructing a D+1 tiling from a D tiling.